Zequez/logseq-vault/pages/Web Weaving Club.md

 		- You can [visit the form here and sign up](https://forms.gle/z1nSULc4YS4rfCkW6).
 After signing up you may visit the current experimental [Web Weaving Club dashboard](https://gsheets-based-website.zequez.space/side-by-side) where you will see all other applied members.
 During Web Weaving Club meetings you can propose to add information-protocol prompts for all members to share and then display at the club dashboard.
 		- The club dashboard is in itself a web experiment; it uses an editable Google-form, a Google-spreadsheet and then with the data from the responses it generates a website to explore the information visually.
 If you are interested in such dashboard for your own club, team, village, group, family or whatever, I can set you up with one for you to experiment as a service in the spirit of the gift.
 			- If you are feeling grateful and are join Web Weaving Club you can express your gratitude by writing down a service-offer with the Gratitude Virtual Currency Accounting information-protocol (it's another web experiment), to invite anyone to ask you privately for it.
-		- I'm holding space for the next 3 hours at [this Zoom room that anyone can join and explore with me the possibilities.
+		- I'm holding space for the next 3 hours at [this Zoom room](Not really yet) that anyone can join and explore with me the possibilities.
-	- Share invitation with 3 people from the PM context
+	- Share invitation with 5 people from the PM context
-		- Michael
+		- Michael Lebensfreude
 		- Sky Blu
+		- Nicole Bradford
+		- Devin Gleeson
+		-
 		-
 	- Create Web Weaving Club page with all members.
 	- Write Web [[Web Weaving Club Codex]].